 I’m really not sure how we ended up with an extrovert child, he definitely didn’t get it from me.
 I’m a massive introvert, as is my Mum.
 While I wouldn’t necessarily describe Chris as a classic introvert, he certainly appreciates the benefits of time alone.
 None of his family are particularly extroverted.
 My Dad is the closest to an extrovert so I guess I’ll just blame him, the same as I blame my father in law for the fact both my kids are left handed, despite us both being righties.
+Here’s what it‘s like parenting an extrovert child when you’re an introvert.

 The Extrovert Toddler